SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 The folder **CREATE oligo Design** contains the scripts and amn example data set.
 The genome of *E. coli* BW25113 is incorparated into the scripts.
 If you want to use a different genome you need to change the input in the code of the script **CREATE_oligos.py**.
 We recommend using these scripts if you deal with a huge list of mutations (more than 200MB).
-Otherwise the webapplication will work to generate oligos.
+Otherwise the webapplication will suffice to generate oligos.
 It is important that the input table containing the mutations has the following format:

 | Gene | Mutation | Position |
 |:---------:|:--------:|:--------:|